HaniaTheDev/HaniaTheDev/README.md

 Here are a few projects I'm working on:

-- **Project Name**: A GPT-powered App that lets users create stories with unlimited possibilities.
+- **PlotAlign**: A GPT-powered App that lets users create stories with unlimited possibilities.
 COMING SOON!
 - **PhysiPedia**: A flashcard-style collection of all inventions that developed human understanding of physics (from the kaliper to the quantum computer).
 COMING SOON!
 - **BasiArt**: An AI art gallery made with Stability AI and Midjourney [https://www.basiart.com]